 This result assumes however that the GHCN adjustments are in the right places.
 It is possible that a systematic error in the selection of adjustment positions could lead to a bias in the adjustment directions.
+To test this possibility, it will be necessary to identify the adjustments from scratch.
 This will be the subject of the remainder of the report.